anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   "kid": "base64encodedvalue=="
 }
 ~~~~
-{: #asd_header title="Protected Header example inside agent-signed-data" artwork-align="left"}
+{: #asd_header title="JWS Protected Header Example for " artwork-align="left"}

-Note that at the time of receiving the PVR trigger, the pledge cannot verify the registrar LDevID certificate and has no proof-of-possession of the corresponding private key for the certificate.
-Hence, the tPVR is an unsigned artifact and the pledge only accepts the registrar LDevID certificate provisionally until it receives the voucher as described in {{voucher}}.

-The pledge will also be unable to verify the agent-signed-data itself as it does not possess the EE (RegAgt) certificate and the domain trust has not been established at this point of the communication.
-Verification SHOULD be done, after the voucher has been received.
+#### JWS Signature

+The Registrar-Agent MUST sign the `agent-signed-data` member using its EE credential (which must correspond to an LDevID certificate signed by the domain owner to be able to assert agent-proximity).
+The JWS Signature is generated over the JWS Protected Header and the JWS Payload as described in {{Section 5.1 of RFC7515}}.

-### Response Artifact: Pledge Voucher-Request (PVR)
+### Response Artifact: Pledge Voucher-Request (PVR) {#pvr-artifact}

-The Pledge Voucher-Request (PVR) artifact is a JWS Voucher Request as defined in {{I-D.ietf-anima-jws-voucher}}.
-Its unsigned data SHALL be constructed similar to the Voucher-Request artifact defined in {{!RFC8995}}.
+The Pledge Voucher-Request (PVR) artifact SHALL be an authenticated self-contained object signed by the pledge, containing an extended Voucher-Request artifact based on {{!RFC8995}}.
-It will contain additional data provided by the Registrar-Agent as specified in the following.

-The payload of the PVR MUST contain the following parameters as part of the ietf-voucher-request:voucher as defined in {{I-D.ietf-anima-rfc8366bis}} and thus makes optional leaves in the YANG definition mandatory:

-* `created-on`: SHALL contain the current date and time in yang:date-and-time format.
-  If the pledge does not have synchronized time, it SHALL use the created-on time from the agent-signed-data, received in the trigger to create a PVR.

-* `nonce`: SHALL contain a cryptographically strong pseudo-random number.

-* `serial-number`: SHALL contain the pledge product-serial-number as X520SerialNumber.

-* `assertion`: SHALL contain the requested voucher assertion "agent-proximity" (different value as in RFC 8995)..

-The ietf-voucher-request:voucher data is extended with two additional parameters that MUST be included:

-* `agent-provided-proximity-registrar-cert`: base64-encoded registrar EE certificate (provided in tPVR by the Registrar-Agent); enables the registrar to verify that it is the desired registrar for handling the PVR

-* `agent-signed-data`: base64-encoded agent-signed-data (provided in tPVR by the Registrar-Agent); enables the registrar to verify and log, which Registrar-Agent was in contact with the pledge, when verifying the PVR

-The enhancements of the YANG module for the ietf-voucher-request with these new leaves are defined in {{I-D.ietf-anima-rfc8366bis}}.
+The BRSKI-PRM related enhancements of the `ietf-voucher-request` YANG module are defined in {{I-D.ietf-anima-rfc8366bis}}.

-The PVR is signed using the pledge's IDevID credential contained as x5c parameter of the JOSE header.
+For the JWS-signed JSON format used by this specification, the PVR artifact MUST be a JWS Voucher structure as defined in {{!I-D.ietf-anima-jws-voucher}}, which MUST contain the JSON PVR Data defined in {{pvr-data}} as JWS Payload.
+{{pvr_representation}} summarizes the serialization of the JWS-signed JSON PVR artifact:

 ~~~~
-# The PVR in General JWS Serialization syntax
 {
-  "payload": BASE64URL(UTF8(ietf-voucher-request:voucher)),
-  "signatures": [
+  "payload": BASE64URL(UTF8(JSON PVR Data)), "signatures": [
     {
       "protected": BASE64URL(UTF8(JWS Protected Header)),